ADA-DPM: A Neural Descriptors-based Adaptive Noise Filtering Strategy for SLAM: Experiments

-Furthermore, to further evaluate the performance of ADA-DPM in SLAM task, we visualized the trajectories predicted by ADA-DPM and KISS-ICP, as well as the reconstructed maps, on SemanticKITTI:08 and KITTI-360:09.
-In \hyperref[fig_8]{Figure 8}, the first column shows the ground-truth map, i.e., the global map reconstructed from the original point cloud using ground-truth poses; the second and third columns present the reconstructed maps by ADA-DPM and KISS-ICP, respectively; the last column displays the trajectories predicted by ADA-DPM and KISS-ICP.
+\textbf{Map Reconstruction:} To further evaluate the performance of ADA-DPM in map reconstruction task, we visualized the trajectories predicted by ADA-DPM and KISS-ICP, as well as the reconstructed maps, on SemanticKITTI:08 and KITTI-360:09.
+In Figure \hyperref[fig_7]{7}, the first column shows the ground-truth map, i.e., the global map reconstructed from the original point cloud using ground-truth poses; the second and third columns present the reconstructed maps by ADA-DPM and KISS-ICP, respectively; the last column displays the trajectories predicted by ADA-DPM and KISS-ICP.
 As shown in the figure, compared to KISS-ICP, ADA-DPM constructs more accurate global maps using less memory and achieves higher localization accuracy.
 Especially for long-range sequences like KITTI-360:09, ADA-DPM realizes more precise globally consistent localization and mapping compared to KISS-ICP.

+Furthermore, to evaluate the map representation efficiency of ADA-DPM during large-scale map reconstruction, we compared the localized storage data sizes of ADA-DPM and KISS-ICP on two large-scale sequences (SemanticKITTI: 08 and KITTI-360: 09; all data are stored in float32 data type).
+The results are shown in Figure \hyperref[fig_8]{8(a)}.
+Benefiting from ADA-DPM's adoption of deep learning-based sparse point cloud feature descriptors (we used the same map representation as DeepPointMap), ADA-DPM reduced memory usage by 60\% compared to KISS-ICP on SemanticKITTI:08 and approximately 50\% on KITTI-360:09.
+The runtime of ADA-DPM and KISS-ICP are shown in Figure \hyperref[fig_8]{8(b)}.
+ADA-DPM processes a single frame in approximately $0.15–0.5$~s, while KISS-ICP processes a frame in $0.01–0.05$~s.
+Compared with KISS-ICP, ADA-DPM has no advantage in running speed.
+However, ADA-DPM performs better in global map reconstruction and trajectory estimation, and it also has a significant advantage in map memory usage.